cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     eg. http://173.193.92.194:30507/cost/123
     ```

-Note that this scenario is not complete as a deployed set of services in a real-life scenario.
-For instance, ports are typically exposed on 80/443, and not a random IP
-which is hard to remember.
-For details see [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
-Note that this is not available in the IBM Cloud Free Tier.

 Here is an example of what should be configured in your cluster.
 IP number will differ.

 ![lab 2 image](https://github.com/cloud-coder/cascon-2019-kubernetes-apimanager/blob/develop/02-kubernetes-service-creation/Lab2Result.png?raw=true)

+Note that this scenario is not complete as a deployed set of services in a real-life scenario, but we've set it up so that we can access everything directly for testing.
+Regarding the services, we already know that we can use the type "ClusterIP" to prevent the pod from being directly accessed from the outside.

+If we were to expose several services but did not want several endpoints (or ports) for the user to know about, we could also configure this as well.
+For instance, ports are typically exposed on 80/443, and not a random IP which is hard to remember.
+We could set up an *Ingress* controller which would direct a single IP
+(eg. http://173.193.92.194:80 to direct traffic to any of our 3 microservices based on the path of the uri (eg. /cost, /provider, /account).
+For details see [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+Note that this is not available in the IBM Cloud Free Tier.

+If we had several nodes, the services would still be able to be accessed in a similar way using any of the node's external IP addresses (eg. http://<node1ExternalIP>:servicePort,
+http://<Node2ExternalIp>:servicePort.
+However this would not be feasible for users because they only know our endpoint as a single address.
+In this case, we would use the
+type "LoadBalancer" to distribute the load to each of the nodes in our cluster (configured for the service).

 </details>
 </details>